Michigan former clerk and attorney charged after alleged unauthorized access to 2020 voter data

 Biden won Michigan by nearly 155,000 votes over then-President Trump, a result confirmed by a GOP-led state Senate investigation in 2021.

 Lambert’s attorney, Daniel Hartman, said in a statement that his client did not violate the law and that she “remains steadfast in her efforts to bring transparency to the people’s election data, processes and procedures.”
-Attempts to reach Scott or an attorney for her were not immediately successful.
+Scott did not immediately respond to an email seeking a response to the charges.

-In a separate case, Lambert has been charged with the felony of improperly accessing voting equipment and, in the past, has sued unsuccessfully to overturn Trump's loss in Michigan.
+In a separate case, Lambert, a pro-Trump attorney, has been charged with the felony of improperly accessing voting equipment and, in the past, has sued unsuccessfully to overturn Trump's loss in Michigan.

 Scott, who oversaw elections in a small conservative town, was recalled from her position in 2023.